Fall 2023 commencement FAQ

 Are we allowed to visit campus to take graduation photographs?

 In addition, GradImages will be taking complimentary photos at each of ASU's campuses.
-For more information about photo dates, locations and links to register, please visit https://graduation.asu.edu/ceremonies/memories Graduates may register to take photos at any available campus location that is convienient.
+Read information about photo dates, locations, and links to register Graduates may register to take photos at any available campus location that is convenient.

-For another fun way to create virtual mementos, please visit https://graduation.asu.edu/get-social
+For another fun way to create virtual mementos, please visit Get Social

 Do I need to participate in a ceremony to graduate?

-No. If students choose not to take part in any ceremony and their university academic requirements are met, similar to prior years, students will receive their diplomas in the mail.
+No. If students choose not to take part in any ceremony and their university academic requirements are met, graduates will receive their diplomas in the mail.

 How will I receive my diploma?

-If your university academic requirements are met, similar to prior years, students will receive their diplomas in the mail.
+If your university academic requirements are met, you will receive your diploma in the mail.
 Diplomas are mailed approximately six to eight weeks after the degree conferral date.
 Graduates will receive an email notification via their ASU email account when their diploma has been mailed.
 Diplomas are mailed to the student's diploma mailing address, which can be viewed and updated from My ASU.
-For more information, visit https://students.asu.edu/diploma.
+More information regarding diplomas can be found on the University Registrar Services website.

 I am not participating in any graduation activities.
 How do I request my diploma case?